rle49fullerton/rle49fullerton.github.io/index.md

 * Lab 9

     I chose Lab 9, part 2 as a favorite because I got to write a program that wrote to a file and another to read from it.
-I enjoyed using these function -alities to implement a game of guessing a secret number.
+I enjoyed using these functionalities to implement a game of guessing a secret number.

 * Lab 10